Food

 Fees and charges for food businesses include:

-Information on fees and charges is available on our fees and charges page
+A full schedule of Southland District Council’s fees and charges is available here fees and charges page.

 Your first verification is due within six weeks of registration and a verifier will make contact to organise a suitable appointment.